Exploring the Ancient City of Aspendos: A Visitor's Guide

-The outstanding feature of Aspendos is the theater in the lower town, the best preserved and one of the largest in Asia Minor.
-Built in the A.D. second century by Crespinus Arruntianus and Auspicatus Titianus, the theater has seating for an audience of between 15,000 and 20,000.
-It has been restored and is now used for music and drama festivals.
-The semi-circular auditorium, divided into two sections by a broad passage half-way up, has 20 tiers of seating with 10 staircases in the lower half and 19 tiers with 21 staircases in the upper part.
+The semi-circular auditorium, divided into two sections by a broad passage halfway up, has 20 tiers of seating, with 10 staircases in the lower half and 19 tiers with 21 staircases in the upper part.
 Round the top runs a barrel-vaulted colonnade.
 At either end of the stage are vaulted passages giving access to the orchestra.
 The two-story stage wall was articulated by slender double columns with Ionic capitals on the lower order and Corinthian capitals on the upper one.
 The double column flanking the central entrance to the stage had a common broken pediment.
-The stage itself had a wooden roof suspended by ropes and the auditorium too was probably covered by an awning.
+The stage itself had a wooden roof suspended by ropes, and the auditorium, too, was probably covered by an awning.

 Although most tourists are here to simply see the theater, if you have some time up your sightseeing sleeve, there are plenty more things to do.
-Immediately above the lower town of Aspendos rises the 40m/131ft acropolis hill.
-Beyond the remains of a small temple and the agora stands the nymphaeum (fountain shrine), once a monumental structure articulated by double columns but now represented only by a wall 32m/105ft long with 10 niches for statues.
+Immediately above the lower town of Aspendos rises the 40-meter acropolis hill.
+Beyond the remains of a small temple and the agora stands the nymphaeum (fountain shrine), once a monumental structure articulated by double columns but now represented only by a wall 32-meters long with 10 niches for statues.
 Adjoining this on the north are the foundations of another building, probably the bouleuterion or council chamber.

-To the north of the acropolis hill in Aspendos can be seen remains of an ancient aqueduct and two linked water towers, which would have originally provided water for the city.
+Just to the north of Aspendos' acropolis hill are the remains of a magnificent ancient aqueduct and two linked water towers, which would have originally provided water for the city.